 Layer 2: Demand pattern classification.
 Different SKUs need different forecasts:

-A small business with 500 SKUs typically has all four patterns in its catalog.
-A flat "average" forecast fails on three of them.
+A small business with 500 SKUs often has all four patterns in its catalog.
+A flat "average" forecast performs poorly on many of them.

 Layer 3: Recipe / BOM explosion (for restaurants and manufacturers).
 Sales of finished goods decrement ingredients or components.
 The math has to traverse the recipe or BOM tree: